Rational emotive behavior therapy (REBT): definition, application, and effectivity

 4. Phobias

 Phobias are strongly linked to irrational beliefs and cognitive distortions.
-What’s more, a phobia is considered irrational thinking toward an object or some situation.
-In phobia, a person’s reaction isn’t proportionate to reality, they are extremely afraid although the subject of their fear isn’t dangerous, and it doesn’t cause them harm.
-Phobias usually occur due to traumatic events, stress, and negative experiences, and they can also be learned behavior.
+They usually occur due to traumatic events, stress, negative experiences, or through learned behavior.
 The latter refers to cases when children adopt phobias of their siblings or parents.

 5. Overwhelming feelings of anger, guilt, or rage

 Irrational thoughts emphasize feelings of anger, rage, and guilt.
 This leads to more problematic actions and behaviors.
-Rational emotive behavior therapy for anger issues helps because in many cases anger is misplaced and leads to more harm than good.
+Rational emotive behavior therapy for anger issues helps because in most situations, anger is misplaced and leads to more harm than good.
 Since REBT works for people with emotional or behavioral problems resulting from irrational beliefs, it is ideal for helping individuals have a more adaptive type of anger.

 Everyone gets angry from time to time.
 What REBT does is that it teaches patients to understand the distinction between rational and irrational anger.
-Patients also learn to process the latter and eventually avoid focusing on it.
-This leads to correct behaviors such as conflicts.
+In addition, patients learn to process the latter and eventually avoid focusing on it.

 For most people, eight to 10 weeks of treatment is necessary to notice significant improvements.
 How fast the results of REBT occur depends on the intensity of anger issues.